Faster Algorithms for the Least-Core value and the Nucleolus in Convex Games: Introduction

-In Section~\ref{sec:notions}, we present basic definitions and key results on cooperative games.
-In Section~\ref{sec:algoRG}, we exhibit a counterexample to the incorrect theorem by Kuipers, that demonstrates the flaw in his approach, and we then provide a way to correct it: we introduce a new implementation of the reduced game method\footnote{We independently rediscovered the reduced game approach during our analysis of~\cite{maschler1971kernel}.
-At the outset of this work, we were unable to locate any description of Kuipers' method in the literature, nor could we access the manuscript through the Maastricht University library.
-It took us several months to finally obtain a scanned copy of Kuipers' original manuscript from Michel Grabisch, with the assistance of Ulrich Faigle.} that correctly computes the nucleolus in convex games in polynomial time, by leveraging submodular function minimization in a novel way.
+In Section~\ref{sec:notions}, we present the basic definitions and key results on cooperative games.
+In Section~\ref{sec:algoRG}, we exhibit a counterexample to an incorrect theorem in~\cite{kuipersPolynomialTimeAlgorithm1996}, thereby demonstrating the flaw in the proposed approach, and we provide a corrected reduced-game procedure that computes the nucleolus in convex games in polynomial time.

-At the core of our approach lies the computation of the so-called {\em least core value}, which can be formulated as the solution to a linear program with exponentially many constraints.
-Since the associated separation problem reduces to submodular function minimization, this linear program can be solved in polynomial time using the ellipsoid method.

-In Section~\ref{sec:leastcore}, we present an alternative combinatorial approach for computing the least core value.
-It reduces the problem to testing the non-emptiness of a linear number of polyhedra, defined as the intersection of extended polymatroids.
-This can be solved efficiently using Frank's Discrete Sandwich Theorem combined with submodular function minimization.
-Our technique thereby avoids the ellipsoid method entirely and yields the first strongly polynomial-time and the first combinatorial algorithm for computing the nucleolus in convex games.
-This is the main technical contribution of the paper.

-Finally, in Section~\ref{sec:complexity}, we briefly analyze the complexity of our algorithm and compare it to the complexity of the algorithm by Faigle, Kern, and Kuipers~\cite{faigle2001computation}.
-Preliminary analysis show that our algorithm outperforms Faigle, Kern and Kuipers' original algorithm.
-We also show that our method for computing the least core value achieves a speedup of a factor $n^3$ compared to existing approaches based on non-emptiness testing of base polytopes associated with crossing submodular functions~\cite{fujishige1984structures,kuipersPolynomialTimeAlgorithm1996,schrijverCombinatorialOptimizationPolyhedra2004}.
+The reduced-game approach relies on the iterative resolution of least-core problems, which can be carried out either via the ellipsoid method or through the combinatorial approach presented in~\cite{kuipersPolynomialTimeAlgorithm1996}, itself building on Fujishige’s non-emptiness test for base polytopes associated with crossing submodular functions~\cite{fujishige1984structures,kuipersPolynomialTimeAlgorithm1996,schrijverCombinatorialOptimizationPolyhedra2004,frank2011connections}.
+In Section~\ref{sec:leastcore}, we present a faster combinatorial method for computing the least-core value.
+Our approach reformulates the feasibility of a candidate least-core value through Frank’s discrete sandwich theorem~\cite{frankAlgorithmSubmodularFunctions1982a}, combined with submodular function minimization, leading to a simpler structural characterization and improved complexity bounds.

+Finally, in Section~\ref{sec:complexity}, we compare our least-core value algorithm with the alternative approach proposed in~\cite{kuipersPolynomialTimeAlgorithm1996} and show that our method improves the running time by a factor of~$n^{3}$.
+We then analyze the complexity of our new algorithm for computing the nucleolus in convex games.
+Our preliminary analysis indicates that its oracle complexity improves upon that of the previous algorithm of~\cite{faigle2001computation}.
+The $n^{3}$ improvement in least-core value computation plays a key role in this result.